 You, the creator of this reality, are obviously now also an observer of this event inside the bounds of your construct.
 You cannot imagine a world without the consequences of Gravity acting upon a body freely falling from sixty feet above the ground.
 You, therefore, by observing this tragic event, through your mind’s imaginary yet rational window, cannot help but kill the baby as it hits the ground.

-As far as the rules of a Quantum Universe go, this scenario is completely legitimate to happen in the real world that we live in.
-It is only extremely rare that a free-falling baby will have absolutely zero observers- including the baby itself.
+As far as the rules of a Quantum Universe go, this scenario may be completely legitimate to happen in the real world that we live in.
+It is only extremely rare that a free-falling baby will have absolutely zero observers – including the baby itself.
 Your perception of a body will always tend to undergo the effects of the actions that you can conceive.
 The action here being Gravity and its effects being the death of this imaginary infant.
-As for this thought experiment, I need not say more than to conclude that you saved the baby.
+As for this thought experiment, I need not say more than to conclude that you, my dear reader, did save the baby.

 To Be or not To Be